- 1 year full-time

 - 2 years part-time

 Build your creative post-production skills to make your mark in the film and television industry.
 Solent’s MA Post Production in Film and Television will see you working with some of the best industry-standard equipment in a fun and creative environment, surrounded by fellow creative people.
+The course is Approved by Screenskills, and applicants are eligible to apply for a BAFTA scholarship.

 You’ll begin by studying the fundamentals of post-production to gain a solid understanding of the core principles and techniques.
 You’ll then progress into other fields, such as creative editing for drama and for documentary.
 Here you’ll explore the creative process of editing, from story-telling and character focus for drama, to cutaways and building sequences in documentary.
 This is complemented by the sound and visual design module where you’ll learn how to add aural and visual dimension to a production.